 There are three main elements of direct compensation, namely base salary, contracted bonuses and equity participation through the stock option plan, which was adopted by the Company on July 10, 2007 and subsequently amended on June 29, 2010 and February 18, 2011 (the "Stock Option Plan").
-The Stock Option Plan was last approved by the Company's shareholders at the annual general and special meeting held July 16, 2015 and shareholders are being asked at the Meeting to approve all unallocated entitlements under the Stock Option Plan, as described under the heading, "Particulars of Matters to be Acted Upon - Approval of Unallocated Entitlements under the Stock Option Plan".
+The Stock Option Plan was last approved by the Company's shareholders at the annual general and special meeting held June 27, 2018.
 The Stock Option Plan is further discussed under the heading, "Compensation Discussion and Analysis - Stock Option Plan".